marcopiraccini/sd-swim/README.md

 ## Notes
 Not yet implemented / possible improvements:
-- Updates are sent using a FIFO queue (instead of preferring element gossiped fewer times) **[TODO: counting the number of the time an update has been gossiped is necessary for full-working algorithm]**
 - No control on message size
 - Random failure detection (instead using round-robin + random reordering on completing the traversal)